zeroc-ice/ice-demos/csharp/README.md

 In order to build Ice for .NET sample programs, you need all of the following:

- - the [.NET Core 2.1 SDK][5]
+ - the [.NET Core SDK][5] version 2.1, 2.2 or 3.0
  - Slice to C# compiler, for Windows platform the Slice to C# compiler is included with the `zeroc.ice.net` NuGet package installed during build, for other platforms refer to the [Release Notes][6].

-You can build from the command-line or with Visual Studio 2017 (for Windows or Mac).
-If you use Visual Studio 2017, the [Ice Builder][3] extension is optional on Windows, and not available on macOS.
+You can build from the command-line or with Visual Studio (2017 or 2019, for Windows or Mac).
+If you use Visual Studio, the [Ice Builder][3] extension is optional on Windows, and not available on macOS.

 ### Building the demos using NuGet packages: